Maureque/GSoC_2019/README.md

 ## License

 This project is licensed under the GPLv3 License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 * gvSIG Association